timandy/linq/README.md

 false
 ```

-- Determine any positive numbers is even or not.
+- Determine any positive number is even or not.
 ```
 boolean result = Linq.asEnumerable(9999, 0, 888, -1, 66, -777, 1, 2, -12345)
         .where(x -> x > 0)